Washington HIX

 When coverage should start

-Design decisions extend beyond the interface.
-What appeared to be a simple flow change surfaced policy questions no one had anticipated – like whether coverage should start on submission or verification.
+This project taught me that design decisions extend beyond the interface into the broader customer journey.
+What appeared to be a simple flow change (uploading documents) surfaced policy questions no one had anticipated – like whether enrollment could be conditional, how payment should be handled, and what the user sees.

 OUTCOMES & LEARNINGS

-Conditional enrollment let customers enroll and pay immediately, with coverage activating automatically upon document verification
+Conditional enrollment let customers enroll and pay immediately, with coverage activating automatically upon verification

 Streamlined document processing

-Edge case planning and downstream impact analysis delivered a stable system to 500,000+ state residents with no critical issues
+Thorough edge case planning, downstream impact analysis, and testing ensured a stable system to 1.5M+ residents with no p0/p1/p2 issues

 For more information on this project, please reach out.